 In May 2023, as the authorities escalated their policy of medical negligence against prisoners, Abduljabbar was among the inmates whose deteriorating health conditions were documented.
 Abduljabbar suffers from several ailments, including kidney and gallbladder stones, colitis, and stomach discomfort.
 Additionally, as a result of a previous surgery, he still requires special dietary needs and regular monitoring, which he is currently deprived of.
 When he demanded access to proper treatment, he was transferred to solitary confinement and denied visitation rights.

 Bahraini authorities’ actions against Abduljabbar, from his arrest without a warrant, to his coerced confession under torture and his arbitrary detention, violate international law, including the Convention Against Torture and the International Covenant on Civil and Political Rights, both of which Bahrain is a party to.
 Furthermore, his denial of medication and adequate medical treatment constitutes a violation of the Mandela Rules.

-As such, ADHRB calls upon Bahrain to uphold its human rights obligations by releasing Abduljabbar and ensuring his trial adheres to international standards of a fair trial.
-ADHRB additionally urges the authorities to investigate claims of torture and ill-treatment by prison officials, to hold those officials accountable, and to provide Abduljabbar with adequate and timely medical treatment.
+As such, ADHRB calls upon Bahrain to uphold its human rights obligations by releasing Abduljabbar and all political prisoners.l.
+ADHRB additionally urges the authorities to investigate claims of torture and ill-treatment by prison officers to hold themaccountable, and to provide Abduljabbar with adequate medical treatment.